A chance to be on the stage in 2019!

 Both private students and whole group classes are invited to present theatrical works in the show, as directed by their class teacher.

-We've recently introduced film equipment into our studio and students have been exploring a wide range of screen acting techniques in preparation for filming their work for our end of year showcase.
+Building on the success of our 2020 Rising Stars Film Festival, Grace Studios students will again have the opportunity to explore a wide range of screen acting techniques in preparation for filming their work for our end of year showcase.

 In term four, students will rehearse their screen performances, shoot them with a professional film crew, and watch them together with family and friends in our online film festival!